Powerlearnproject/se-day1-assignment-sannijesufemi/README.md

 # SE_Day1
 Software Engineering Day1 Assignment

-#Part 1: Introduction to Software Engineering
+# Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+## Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.

+Importance of Software Engineering in the techno

 Identify and describe at least three key milestones in the evolution of software engineering.